View Before and After Photos – *Disclaimer: Photography provided by manufacture. Treatment results will vary from person

 While BOTOX® is a potent medicine in high concentration, it is used in very small quantities with high margins of safety.
 After a muscle is injected, its first effects are not seen for 24 hours and the complete effect on the muscle will not be complete for two weeks.
 Fifty units (one half vial) or less of BOTOX® per session is generally used.
 To have toxic effects on a patient, over 2,000 units would have to be injected at one time.
 BOTOX® has no effect on the central nervous system or on the body if injected accidentally into a nerve or blood vessel.
 BOTOX® is also safe because complete recovery of the muscle is possible.
 Recovery is due to the body’s excellent ability to form new fibers that allow activation of the muscles.

 This area is not ideal for correction by the BOTOX® method; it also presents a challenge in face lift surgery.
 This area is most dynamic when talking, smiling, and eating.
 As one ages, both muscle and fat are lost from this area.
-Replacement of fat is now possible, but the real advance in this area has been the development of a permanent filling agent with a high safety and satisfaction profile–Gortex.
+Replacement of fat is now possible, but the real advance in this area has been the development of a longer lasting filling agent with a high safety and satisfaction profile–Gortex.
 In addition, the lips can be supplemented with these techniques.
 In summary for the area involving the lips and around the mouth, BOTOX® will not help this zone and is not recommended.

 BOTOX® and Dysport® are remarkably safe therapeutic agents for wrinkles.
 Complications have been minor and only transient.
 Bruising may occur where injected and a brief pain or headache may follow.
 Bruising may be greater in patients who are taking aspirin or any blood-thinning medicines.
 These products should be avoided if possible prior to the injection; however, ice helps prevent bruising.
 Muscle weakness is first noted at 24 hours; it is not immediate.

 How long does BOTOX® last?